gokulsabari22/cardio_rag/README.md

-# CARDIO RAG AGENT USINH LANGGRAPH
+# CARDIO RAG AGENT USING LANGGRAPH
 This is a demo for a RAG system that answers questions about heart related issues, symptoms and doubts powered by LangGraph and LangChain.

 # Data